Belkorp AG Continues to Put Customers First | Lake County Winegrape Commission

 Always Working to Strengthen Relationships

-Mr. Pigoni says that Belkorp AG is very interested in giving back to the community and plans a series of customer training and orientation events throughout its operating region.
+Paul says that Belkorp AG is very interested in giving back to the community and plans a series of customer training and orientation events throughout its operating region.
 The first of these will be on March 8 in the Petaluma area and will focus on large ag.
 Other events will follow.
 The company’s social media pages will hold details.

-When asked why the company has decided to do these events, Mr. Pigoni says it’s about building connections.
+When asked why the company has decided to do these events, Paul says it’s about building connections.
 “Just being there and being available and letting our customers know we’re there to help makes a difference in building strong relationships.”

 Learn more at Belkorp AG’s website: www.belkorpag.com.